 A: That is a good question because there are very specific rules around the banking of marijuana businesses.

 This is purely my opinion.
 Just trading in stock would not be a suspicious activity, because if the company is publicly traded.
 So it’s not really an illegal activity, and it’s not directly involved in the marijuana business itself.

-When you are a bank who banks a marijuana business, you have SAR filing requirements that relate to just describing all the activity that that customer did, and, during a 90-day period, regardless of whether it’s suspicious or not.
+When you are a bank that works with marijuana businesses, you have SAR filing requirements that relate to just describing all the activity that that customer did, and, during a 90-day period, regardless of whether it’s suspicious or not.

-Then you have to file a separate SAR for suspicious activity that that marijuana business may have engaged in.
-But this circumstance seems to me to be not really involving any truly suspicious activity, when anyone who wants to purchase stock in this company can do so.
+Then you have to file a separate SAR for suspicious activity that the marijuana business may have engaged in.
+But this circumstance seems to me to be not really involving any truly suspicious activity when anyone who wants to purchase stock in this company can do so.

-Q: Can you clarify the variance between the monitoring period and continuing activity timeline?
+Q: Can you clarify the variance between the monitoring period and the continuing activity timeline?